Glossary: Lean, Agile, Scrum, Sprint, Kanban

 3. Daily Stand Up

-A typical Scrum team should be somewhere between 3 to 9 people, including the Product Owner and Scrum Master.
+A typical Scrum team should be somewhere between 3 to 9 people, plus the Product Owner and Scrum Master.
 Anything larger, the team’s velocity drops so it’s best to split into different Scrum teams.

 The key to velocity is rich communication between team members on progress and impediments.
 A fixed format Daily Stand Up is proven to be highly effective for this purpose: every day at the same time, for less than 15 minutes, the team gathers in front of the Kanban Board, and each team member shares their progress by answering the following three questions: